markymawk/BrawlCratePlugins/README.md

 # BrawlCratePlugins
 Plug-ins for BrawlCrate using BrawlAPI.
-Includes scripts for optimizing stage .pac files, exporting mass info to text files, and some other helpful automated processes.
+Includes scripts for optimizing stage .pac files, maintaining custom builds, and some other helpful automated processes.

 To install:
 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.